lentinj/tp-compact-keyboard/module/README.md

     $ make

-To test the driver at this point, connect the keyboard and then rebind it to the driver:
+To test the driver at this point, connect the keyboard and then rebind it to the driver, depending on which keyboard you have:

+    # make load INTERFACE=bt
-    # make load
+    # make load INTERFACE=usb

 You can install with:

     # make install

-To bind automatically, I think it needs to be listed in hid_have_special_driver, but that's not going to work so well with an out-of-tree driver.
+To bind automatically, it needs to be listed in hid_have_special_driver, but that's not going to work so well with an out-of-tree driver.
 You can probably bodge it with a udev rule or something.